ReinerWilhelmsAmeotoko/GammaFiltersHearingAid/README.md

 makeParameterStructures:
- Construct the C++ classes needed to define the filter bank from a few configuration parameters, such as: smampling rate, number of channels, number of filterbanks, parameters that describe the bandwidths as function of frequency.
+ Construct the C++ classes needed to define the filter bank from a few configuration parameters, such as: sampling rate, number of channels, number of filterbanks, parameters that describe the bandwidths as function of frequency.